mlogan914/sdtm-data-pipeline-aws/docs/datadog_integration.md

 >**NOTE:** Be cautious with Step Functions logs — while helpful for debugging complex workflows, they can be extremely verbose and costly to store and analyze unless you apply proper filters.

-#### Recommended Log Sources to Forward
+#### Recommended Log Sources to Forward (For this project)
 - Lambda logs – Especially useful for catching runtime errors and exception traces.
 - Glue jobs & crawlers – Often include information about schema detection, data extraction, and transformation results.
-- ECS task logs – Valuable when tasks handle transformation or validation.
-These logs should ideally be structured and include clear error reporting.
+- ECS task logs – Valuable for tasks that handle data transformation or validation.

 ### 4. Set up AWS Integration
 Set up your Terraform configuration file using the example below as a base template.
 Ensure to update the following parameters before you apply the changes: